How to Drink While Running

 Tips for staying hydrated while running

-To stay well hydrated consider using running nutrition products with electrolytes.
+To stay well hydrated consider using running nutrition for hydration, with electrolytes.
 It's best to experiment with different types and brands in your training.
 Don't try anything new on race day.
 See our Guide to Hydration & Dehydration for more details.

 How much to drink while running?